Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 Est. 2008

-Sector 10, Dwarka, Delhi – 110075 South-West District Dwarka Sector 10 Metro Station (Blue Line) Relatively newer and modern complex near IGI Airport.
-Serves South-West Delhi — covering Dwarka, Uttam Nagar, Janakpuri (note: Janakpuri falls under West District and may go to Tis Hazari — always verify by police station).
+Sector 10, Dwarka, Delhi – 110075 South-West District Dwarka Sector 10 (Blue Line) Newer complex near IGI Airport.
+Serves South-West Delhi — Dwarka, Uttam Nagar, Najafgarh.
+Note: Janakpuri falls under West District and files at Tis Hazari, not here — always verify by police station.

 Saket Family Court